ivoberger/StatikGMapsAPI/README.md

 val mapUrl = staticMap.toString()
 // Result: https://maps.googleapis.com/maps/api/staticmap?key=yourApiKey&size=500x250&scale=2&center=0.0,0.0&zoom=4&markers=51.507222,-0.1275|52.5069704,13.2846501|48.8589507,2.2770204
 ```
+The size parameter is automatically downscaled to fit within Google's restrictions while preserving the aspect ratio.
+The `premiumPlan` and `scale` parameters are taken into account when deciding of downscaling is necessary.
-Images are automatically downscaled while preserving the aspect ratio.
-It is possible to disable this behavior by setting `downscale = false`
+It is possible to disable this behavior by setting `downscale = false`.

 ## Download [![](https://jitpack.io/v/com.ivoberger/StatikGMapsAPI.svg)](https://jitpack.io/#com.ivoberger/StatikGMapsAPI)